top of page

 Why do people worship God’s gifts instead of the Giver?
 Spiritual blindness and choice both play a part.
 Let’s unravel the two as we consider why people worship idols.

-Spiritual Blindness and Choice
+Spiritual Blindness and Hardened Hearts

 Idolatry is a symptom of a hardened heart.
 God warns us, “Today when you hear his voice, don’t harden your hearts” (Hebrews 4:7b NLT).
 We are responsible for the condition of our hearts.